 1. Digestive Support

 Most of the microbes in the human body can be found inside the digestive tract, and they are most highly concentrated in the colon.
-Probiotic bacteria (“good” bacteria) is able to restore an imbalance in gut bacterial strains, helping to keep the population of “bad” bacteria from taking over.
+Gut bacteria includes both good and bad kinds.
+As long as these two kinds of bacteria are well-balanced, your gut health should be in good shape.
+But when they are imbalanced, weighing more on the bad bacteria side, it can negatively affect your gut flora.
+Symptoms of that imbalance include gas and bloating, which may be perceived as weight gain.
+Probiotic bacteria (good bacteria) is able to restore an imbalance in gut bacterial strains, helping to keep the population of bad bacteria from taking over.

 A review of 35 studies showed that specific strains of probiotics were able to reduce the duration of infectious diarrhea cases by an average of 25 hours.4